Oakden, South Australia

 Oakden is a suburb of Adelaide, South Australia, located to the northeast of the Central Business District.
 It was established as a housing estate named Regent Gardens in 1992 and is located on former Department of Agriculture land.

 Geography

-The area, which includes land formerly known as Gilles Plains and a small portion of SA Housing Trust properties and land from Hillcrest, was renamed 'Oakden' in 1993 after the maiden name of the wife of Osmond Gilles, who was South Australia's first Colonial Treasurer.
-Gilles got married in 1825 to Patience Oakden in Hamburg, Germany, but she died in England in 1833.
+The area, which includes land formerly known as Gilles Plains and a small portion of SA Housing Trust properties and land from Hillcrest, was renamed 'Oakden' in 1993, using the maiden name of the wife of Osmond Gilles, who was South Australia's first Colonial Treasurer.
+Gilles married Patience Oakden in Hamburg, Germany in 1825, but she died in England in 1833.
 Her brother, a former business partner of Gilles, was the banker and pastoralist Philip Oakden.
 Her nephew was the South Australian explorer and pastoralist John Oakden.
 Suburbs Northgate and Northfield are also right next to Oakden.

 Its boundary is Lord Howe Avenue, Oxford Street, and Bristol Terrace to the south, Sudholz Road to the east, Grand Junction Road to the north, and Fosters Road to the west.